AndyObtiva/puts_debuggerer/README.md

 Optionally, you may configure the [Rails](rubyonrails.org) initializer `config/initializers/puts_debuggerer_options.rb` with further customizations as per the [Options](#options) section below.

-Also, you may want to add the following to initializer too if you limited the `puts_debuggerer` gem to the `:development` and `:test` groups:
+Also, you may want to add the following to the initializer too if you limited the `puts_debuggerer` gem to the `:development` and `:test` groups:

 ```ruby
 unless Rails.env.development? || Rails.env.test?